 MicroStrategy knows you need the details to make a good plan.
-The company's business intelligence software addresses functions such as building reports and dashboards, managing mobile applications, and capitalizing on social media.
+The company's cloud-based business intelligence software addresses functions such as building reports and dashboards, managing mobile applications, and capitalizing on social media.
 Specific analytics modules include human resources management, Web traffic analysis, and sales and distribution.
 It sells to many of the world's largest companies, such as

 North America is the Virginia-based company's largest market, accounting for 60% of its revenue.
 Europe, the Middle East and Africa accounts for about 30%.
 The rest of sales are scattered around the world.

 Sales and Marketing